accuknox/help/docs/integrations/gitlab-dast.md

+---
+title: Gitlab DAST Scan
+description: Integrate AccuKnox into a GitLab pipeline to identify and remediate vulnerabilities in web applications.
+Below, we compare the state of the pipeline before and after integrating AccuKnox, highlighting the security improvements.
+---

 # Gitlab DAST Scan

 To demonstrate the benefits of incorporating AccuKnox into a CI/CD pipeline using GitLab to enhance security, consider a specific scenario involving a domain with known vulnerabilities.
 By integrating AccuKnox scanning into the pipeline, we can identify and resolve these security issues.